 Leftovers can be stored covered in the refrigerator for up to 3 days.
-To reheat: place green beans in a saucepan and warm on low until heated through or place in microwaveable container and heat on high for 1-2 minutes.
+To reheat: place green beans in a saucepan and warm on low until heated through, or place in a microwaveable container and heat on high for 1-2 minutes.

 The garlic green beans can be garnished with chopped parsley.
 If you like heat, sprinkle them with red pepper flakes.

 I hope you try this recipe!
 Please give it a rating and comment below.
 I love to hear from you!Print

 These delicious green beans are easy to make and they can be prepared ahead of time and reheated right before serving.
 This is the perfect side dish for family weeknight dinners or special occasions.

 - 1 tbsp olive oil